Last Updated on October 22, 2023 by Joanne Harper

 What Time Are Hermit Crabs Most Active?

-Wild hermit crabs are most active at night, primarily for their protection.
+Wild hermit crabs are most active at night for their safety and protection.

-Most hermit crabs spend their days hiding under the sand, sleeping during daylight hours.
-Once the sun goes down, hermit crabs will emerge hungry and start scavenging for food.
+Hermit crabs spend their days hiding under the sand, sleeping during daylight hours.
+They’ll emerge once the sun goes down and scavenge for food.

-This habit will carry over into captivity, so ensure your hermit crabs have an appropriate balance of light and dark.
+This behavior will carry over into captivity, so ensure the hermit crabs have enough light and dark.
 Hermit crabs are nocturnal (active at night), so you’ll only see them after dark.

 I Never See My Hermit Crabs Eat

-If your pet hermit crabs never seem to emerge, walk away and check back later.
-If the food is disturbed and eaten, the hermit crabs are still shy and prefer to eat alone.
-You need to earn their trust.
+If pet hermit crabs never seem to emerge, check back later.
+If the substrate is disturbed or the food is partially eaten, the hermit crabs are shy and prefer solitude.

-If your hermit crabs aren’t touching their food, something is amiss.
+If hermit crabs aren’t touching their food, something is amiss.
 If you have one hermit crab, it may be molting.
-Multiple hermit crabs not eating will be due to the following:
+If none of them are eating, this is because:

-- You’re serving the same food as the day before.
+- You’re offering the same foods as hermit crabs prefer variety.
 The Journal of Experimental Marine Biology and Ecology explains how hermit crabs dislike eating the same food twice in 24 hours.

-- This food has been consumed previously and caused distress for the hermit crabs.
-As per The Biological Bulletin, hermit crabs learn from negative experiences.
+- This food has been consumed in the past and caused distress.
+According to The Biological Bulletin, hermit crabs learn from negative experiences.

-- The food doesn’t carry a strong scent, as hermit crabs smell food with their antennae.
+- The food doesn’t have a strong scent, as hermit crabs detect food with their antennae.

 Why Is My Hermit Crab Hiding?

-A hermit crab may remain static under the sand, not active or moving, or it’ll surface from the substrate but hide within its protective shell.
+A hermit crab may remain under the sand, not active or moving.
+Alternatively, it’ll surface from the substrate but hide in its protective shell.

-Post-purchase stress (PPS) is common because they’re initially ill-equipped for captivity.
-They have been taken from their home and colony on the beach and find themselves in an artificial environment.
+Post-purchase stress (PPS) occurs because hermit crabs have been taken from their colony on the beach, transported across the country, and find themselves in an unfamiliar environment.

-After bringing them home, don’t expect to see them for a while.
-You may not see them at all, as PPS claims the life of some hermit crabs that can’t adapt.
+After bringing hermit crabs home, don’t expect to see them for a while.
+You may not see them because post-purchase stress claims the life of some hermit crabs that can’t adapt.

-Those that survive will eventually find the confidence to explore their new home.
+Those that survive will eventually find the confidence to explore their surroundings.